3 registered (DavidM-LT, 2 invisible),

 He continues doing his scanning under biker-shades.

 “You understand that you're a guy and always have been,” says the psychologist, her spunky, educated personality lending to her short hair and athletic, thirty-something build.
-“The body knows to protect itself.
-Who was your flesh trying not to attract?” she asks.
+“The body knows to protect itself.” she asks.

 I do not answer.